coveo/source.coveo.com/_posts/2023-04-17-error-handling-tradeoffs-and-crashing-in-production.md

 However, there are some context where methods don't need to know if an exception is thrown and where we would like transparent propagation, like in the function `getBoldHtml` mentioned before.
 As explained above, this is actually one of the strengths of the exception concept: it allows separation of concerns between business logic and error handling.
 Using `RuntimeException`, which are not _checked_, is a typical way to recover the transparency that is used by [Spring](https://spring.io/) for instance.
-Java programmers also invented workarounds to allow recovering the transparent propagation with checked exceptions, like using the generic `throws Exception`, but some of these workarounds are equivalent to stop using checked exceptions altogether.
+Java programmers also invented workarounds to allow recovering the transparent propagation with checked exceptions, like using the generic `throws Exception`, but some of these workarounds are equivalent to stopping using checked exceptions altogether.

-Is it possible to have the best of both worlds, robust compile time checks and transparent propagation?
+Is it possible to have the best of both worlds: robust compile time checks and transparent propagation?

 ## The return of the return codes

 After the advent of checked exceptions, some programming languages and some libraries started to return, for each function and method call that might fail, an object that contains the result of the computation as well as information about the error that might have occurred.
 Go uses this approach, for instance.
-Rust also uses this approach, but with a twist, it uses it in a way that allows developers to benefit from the advantage of checked exceptions _and_ of transparent propagation.
+Rust also uses this approach, but with a twist; it uses it in a way that allows developers to benefit from the advantage of checked exceptions _and_ of transparent propagation.
 To achieve this, the object returned by fallible functions contains either the return value or an error, and the caller _must_ take into account the failure modes in order to get to the underlying return value.
 The caller can also easily propagate errors without handling them.
 All of this can sound a bit abstract, so let's dive in with examples! 😄

 In Rust, every error must be handled explicitly, _but_, the operator `?` allows propagating the error to the calling function.
-For instance, consider the function[^2]
+For instance, consider the function[^2]:

 ```rust
 fn read_username_from_file() -> Result<String, io::Error> {